-- Sophomore standing: minimum of 7 credits by August 1st - Junior standing: minimum of 14 credits by August 1st - Senior standing: minimum of 21 credits by August 1st
+- Sophomore standing: minimum of 6 credits by August 1st - Junior standing: minimum of 13 credits by August 1st - Senior standing: minimum of 20 credits by August 1st

-Locker assignments, class assignments, etc. are all determined by student's grade placement at the beginning of the school year.
+Class assignments, etc. are all determined by a student's grade placement at the beginning of the school year.
 No movement from one grade level to the next will be made during the academic school year.